Wissididom/poke-guesser-bot/README.md

 To contribute to the bot, please fork this repository and open up a pull request to merge changes back into the repository.

 If your change adds a feature, please include proof that the feature is working as intended.
 Make sure you also test the bot to ensure other features aren't broken.
-I will expand this section soon to be more detailed, and add Pull Request templates to follow as well.

 # License